 To answer this, you'll have to ask yourself a few questions:

-1. What is my plan for this property?
+1. What is my plan for the property?

 People buy land for all kinds of reasons.

-Most people however, buy vacant land because they intend to build something on it… and even if your don’t intend to build anything, there’s a fair chance that at some point in the future, the next buyer down the line will.
+Most people, however, buy vacant land because they intend to build something on it… and even if you don't intend to build anything, there's a fair chance that at some point in the future, the next buyer down the line will.

 The importance of a perc test depends largely on if/when a “dwelling” will ever be constructed on the property.
 If the answer is “Yes”, then it all boils down to this:

 - Without a successful perc test, there can be no septic permit.

 - Without a septic permit, there can be no septic system.

 - Without a septic system, there can be no dwelling of any kind.